Pickleball Gear

 My verdict

-This paddle performed better than any budget set I've ever tested so far.
-I was able to generate spin and play real competitive games against even intermediate players.
-If you're just getting into pickleball but don't want to waste time with low-quality products, this set from Selkirk is a safe bet.
+This is miles better than any budget set paddle I've tested.
+I can generate spin and play real competitive games against even intermediate players.
+If you're just getting into pickleball but don't want to waste time and money with low-quality products, this bundle from Selkirk is your best bet if you want a full pickleball set.

 Today’s best deal